Sara-Tucker/python-notes/functions.md

     for line in file_name:
         print(line)

-    #Print every line on new line if the lines in the data have a carriage return:
+    #Print every line on new line if the lines in the data have \n:
     for line in file_name:
         print(line.rstrip())

+Write to file:
+file_name.write('string goes here.\n')